 Low levels of vitamin D are often observed in people with autoimmune diseases.
 One study found that over 72% of people with autoimmune thyroid conditions were vitamin D deficient (20)!
 Vitamin D plays a crucial role in regulating our immune systems, so adequate levels are particularly important.

 Multiple studies indicate that vitamin D supplements may reduce thyroid antibodies and promote a healthier immune response (20).
 If you have an autoimmune thyroid condition, we recommend talking with your doctor about monitoring your vitamin D blood levels.

 There are a variety of foods for thyroid health that generally help most people.
-Additionally, natural supplements for thyroid health can also be beneficial in many cases.
-However, remember that all of our bodies are different.
+Additionally, natural supplements for thyroid health provide benefits in many cases.
+However, remember that all our bodies are different.
 The way one person responds to certain foods, diet restrictions, or supplements may vary from the next person.
 In the 131 Method, we honor this fact, and help guide you to finding the best foods and personalized diet for you!